agersant/crystal/docs/extensions/oop/index.md

 ```

 {: .warning}
 When a single object has aliases towards multiple objects that share method names, method calls can be ambiguous.
 Ambiguous calls will cause runtime errors in [non-fused](https://love2d.org/wiki/love.filesystem.isFused) builds.
-The best way to avoid such situations is to avoid short generic method names on objects that are used as aliasing targets.
+The best way to avoid such situations is to use descriptive multi-word method names on objects that are used as aliasing targets.

 {: .warning}
 Calling aliased methods is slightly slower than calling regular methods.
 In performance critical code sections, it may be preferable to call methods on the objects they belong to.